saassenza/MADna/LAMMPS/README.md

 # MADna-LAMMPS
-LAMMPS implementation of MADna, a coarse-grained model for sequence-dependent elasticity and conformation of DNA (https://doi.org/10.1101/2021.12.02.470889). **In order to run MADna within LAMMPS, the latter has to be built with the packages EXTRA-MOLECULE and EXTRA-PAIR**.
+LAMMPS implementation of MADna, a coarse-grained model for sequence-dependent elasticity and conformation of DNA (https://doi.org/10.1101/2021.12.02.470889, which is also the reference which should be cited in any work employing MADna). **In order to run MADna within LAMMPS, the latter has to be built with the packages EXTRA-MOLECULE and EXTRA-PAIR**.
 Morover, for application of torque according to the scripts provided in the folder "additional" (see below), also the package EXTRA-FIX is needed.
 The code has been tested for the version 29 Sep 2021.

 There are two folders, for which more details are provided below:
 - **Initialization**: This folder contains all the scripts needed to create the topology and initial configuration of a double-stranded DNA molecule from its sequence
 - **Analysis**: This folder contains analysis scripts to determine geometrical parameters of DNA (grooves, hrise, htwist, diameter, crookedness, extension) and the tangent-tangent correlation function needed to compute the persistence length

 ## Initialization
-This folder contains scripts for generation of MADna topology and initial configuration of a double-stranded DNA molecule in LAMMPS format.
+This folder contains scripts for generation of MADna topology and initial configuration for a double-stranded DNA molecule in LAMMPS format.
 To execute the scripts, **python3 is needed with libraries sys, os, numpy, copy**.
 From the user's perspective, the only relevant script is **Initialization.py**, which imports the other ones as libraries (further useful scripts are found in the subfolder "additional", as commented below).
 Usage of the script is pretty straightforward:
 ```
 Initialization/Initialization.py sequence folder ionic_strength temperature